Things to Know

 - Travel with proper documentation such as written prescriptions for all medication you take abroad.

 - Travel with medications in your carry-on luggage.

 - Do not share your prescription medications with other people.

 - Do not have prescriptions mailed to you.
 If medications are lost or stolen, contact AIG Travel Guard and KU Study Abroad for assistance.

 - For assistance in determining if your medication is available in your destination country, contact AIG Travel Guard.

-All KU study abroad participants are required to obtain a Travel Health Consultation from a clinician at Watkins Health Services Travel Clinic.
+All students traveling internationally are encouraged to complete a Travel Health Consultation from a clinician at Watkins Health Services Travel Clinic (this is required for students traveling to higher-risk locations).
 The travel health consultation provides an excellent opportunity to discuss your personal health as well as conditions specific to your host country and to international travel.
 Because several weeks may be required to complete an immunization series, travel health consultations should be scheduled a minimum of 6-8 weeks before departure.